tezos-commons/baseDAO/docs/specification.md

   // of new quorum threshold value at each stage.

   ; proposal_flush_level : blocks
-  // ^ Determine the minimum amount of blocks after the proposal is proposed
+  // ^ The proposal age at (and above) which the proposal is considered flushable.
-  // to allow it to be `flushed`.
   // Has to be bigger than `period * 2`
   ; proposal_expired_level : blocks
-  // ^ Determine the minimum amount of blocks after the proposal is proposed
+  // ^ The proposal age at (and above) which the proposal is considered expired.
-  // to be considered as expired.
   // Has to be bigger than `proposal_flush_level`

   ; custom_entrypoints : custom_entrypoints